 We wear multiple hats.
 We serve as the partner agency for eight schools – Cook, Gibson, Union Cross, Konnoak and Middle Fork elementaries, Hanes and Jefferson middle schools and Parkland High.
 In addition, we provide free supplemental food for long school breaks and long weekends to schools with programs that are partnered with other community agencies.
 We serve as an umbrella organization to share best practices and help other programs serve their children.
 Check out our What We Do Page.

 Child friendly, shelf-stable food consisting of 2 milks, 2 juices, 2 cereals, 2 proteins (beef stew), 2 fruit or veggie cups.

 About $5 for two meals.

 No. Backpack Programs have been established in about half the elementary schools in the Winston-Salem/Forsyth County Schools system meeting the qualifying standards.
-There is currently one program in a middle school and one program in a local high school.
+There are currently two middle school programs and one program in a local high school.

 Sadly, no. These children are simply left out even though there is a program at their school and they would benefit from the food.
 It’s a matter of funding and sometimes storage space.

 No!
 Some schools, such as Cook Elementary, are currently feeding 90+ kids every week and Union Cross Elementary will feed 100+ kids this school year.